Note: This is a common USMLE topic.

 Oral amiodarone has shown efficacy in preventing the occurrence of VT in patients with myocardial infarction and congestive heart failure.

 Ventricular Refractory Arrhythmia and Pulseless VT and VF (Sudden Cardiac Death)

-There occurred a mild non-significant survival benefit on both the drug treatment groups when compared to the placebo in the bystander witnessed arrest.
+There occurred a mild non-significant survival benefit on both the drug treatment groups when compared to the placebo in the bystander-witnessed arrest.

-It should, however, be remembered that the first line of therapy to be given to a patient with VF or VT related sudden cardiac arrest is the effective CPR along with defibrillation, if indicated.
+It should, however, be remembered that the first line of therapy to be given to a patient with VF or VT related sudden cardiac arrest is an effective CPR along with defibrillation, if indicated.